yulondawyatt/unit-fundamentals/intro-to-command-line/readme.md

 ## Finding Where We Are

 You are always in a directory (AKA folder) in the console.
 The terminal's currently selected directory is called the working directory.
-You can see where you are using `pwd` (AKA "print working directory").
+You can see where you are using `pwd` (which is short for "**p**rint **w**orking **d**irectory").

 ```bash
 $ pwd
 # /Users/yourUserNameHere
 ```

-Depending on your shell configuration, it may show you the current directory at any given time.

 Before we get into other commands, let's break down some syntax.

 ## Command syntax

-All terminal commands follow the same general convention, which can be similar to a sentence.
+All terminal commands follow the same convention, which can be similar to a sentence.

 ```
 commandName -flags parameters
 ```

-Let's break this down:
+Let's break it down.

 ### commandName

 Command name is the name of a utility or program that runs.
-Examples are `ls`, `cd`, `pwd`, etc. You can think of these like verbs
+Examples are `ls`, `cd`, `pwd`, etc. You can think of these like verbs and are the minimum required to run something in terminal.

 ```bash
 $ pwd